Table of Contents

 - Bard G2 Express filter

-A study published in volume 29, Number 3 of Baylor University Medical Center Proceedings suggests that “in vivo motions transmitted from the IVC to the filter” could cause have caused the fracture in the case of a 29-year-old women who had to have a device removed about six years after implantation.
+A study published in the journal Baylor University Medical Center Proceedings suggests that “in vivo motions transmitted from the IVC to the filter” could cause have caused the fracture in the case of a 29-year-old women who had to have a device removed about six years after implantation.
 Physicians said the surgery was complicated as the filter had fractured and the pieces had to be retrieved.
 Study authors suggested that the filters could fracture from metal fatigue and damage, as well as overload from acute stress.